mekarahul1/ml-advance/q3_chatbot/readme.txt

-i have created a table with key as ID as row no from 1 to 9 and Id has book name as value. same utterence are what is the book in row 5? what is the book in row 12?
+i have created a table with key as ID as book name

+same utterence are
+do you have 2 states?
+do you have game of thrones?